Titanfall2-T/LiteralAimbot/README.md

 This mod is well... literally just aimbot, but it's a Northstar Client Mod.
 There is only 1 exception, and that is that this mod is not finished fully yet, as the aimbot is only able to track horizontally.
 This means you will have to aim vertically yourself, however this is very easy to do.

+This mod was originally made by TimeIsUendning and sponsored by NST, TFUS, and CUM

 HELLO Falconnor4

 HELLO TreyR9